edward-kng/ai-discord-bot/README.md

 # Discord Music Bot

-A multi-purpose Discord bot that can play music from YouTube, Spotify and SoundCloud, export your chat history and more.
+A multi-purpose Discord bot that can play music from YouTube, Spotify and SoundCloud, export your chat history and answer questions using GPT.

 ## Commands